Search

 Asking Someone on a Date

 Asking someone on a date can feel intimidating for teenagers.
-A social story can provide a step-by-step approach, guiding them in building the confidence to initiate the conversation, suggesting a specific date idea, and responding.
+A social story can provide a step-by-step approach, beginning by guiding them in building the confidence to initiate the conversation, suggesting a specific date idea, and responding.
 An example story can provide guidance on breaking it down into smaller, manageable steps, including:

 • Building confidence